23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Soak up some sun

-Shutterstock 1216596145
+shutterstock 1216596145

 Many people with arthritis are deficient in vitamin D, which appears to play a role in the production of collagen in joints.
 Studies find that getting more vitamin D may protect joints from osteoarthritis damage.
 To boost your D levels, get some sun for 10 to 15 minutes every day, two to three times a week—that’s all it takes for your body to synthesize what it needs.
 Don’t miss these signs your mystery back pain is actually arthritis.